Image

 Educational, Social Support, and Nutritional Interventions and Their Cumulative Effect on Pregnancy Outcomes and Quality of Life in Teen and Adult Women With Phenylketonuria

-Study on education, support, and nutrition's impact on pregnancy with phenylketonuria.
+Study on education, support, and nutrition effects on pregnancy in PKU women.

 Recruiting